BBC Radio 1: Music

-Because of its youth-orientated nature, Radio 1 plays a broad mix of current and potential future hits, including independent/alternative, hip hop, rock, dance/electronica and pop.
+Because of its youth-orientated nature, Radio 1 plays a broad mix of current and potential future hits, including indie/alternative, hip-hop/R&B, rock, dance/electronica and pop.
 This made the station stand out from other top 40 stations, both in the UK and across the world.
 Since its progressive view on modern electronic music, the BBC Radio 1 is well-liked and known in the worldwide drum and bass community, frequently hosting producers and DJs like Hybrid Minds or Wilkinson.

 Due to restrictions on the amount of commercial music that could be played on radio in the UK until 1988 (the "needle time" limitation) the station has recorded many live performances.
 Studio sessions (recordings of about four tracks made in a single day), also supplemented the live music content, many of them finding their way to commercially available LPs and CDs.
 The sessions recorded for John Peel's late night programme are particularly renowned.
 The station has continued to record live music with its Live Lounge feature and the Piano Sessions, which started in November 2014.

 The station also broadcasts documentaries and interviews.
 Although this type of programming arose from necessity it has given the station diversity.
 The needletime restrictions meant the station tended to have a higher level of speech by DJs.
 While the station is often criticised for "waffling" by presenters, an experimental "more music day" in 1988 was declared a failure after only a third of callers favoured it.